Skip to Main Content

 Subject databases include journals and publications from a specific academic field.
 They may include a number of different publications, but they are all within the same academic area.
 These can be helpful if you want to look at one specific subject or field.

-CrossSearch (also known as EBSCO Discovery Service) is a one-stop search tool that enables users to simultaneously search most of the informational resources available through the library, including:
+CrossSearch is a one-stop search tool that lets you search most of the informational resources available through the library, including:

 • Books, ebooks, archival materials, media and music scores owned by the Holy Cross Libraries.